walkerRnD/codebuff/knowledge.md

 1. Use TypeScript for all new code to maintain type safety.
 2. Follow existing code structure and naming conventions.
-3. Ensure alternating user and Mani messages in conversation history.
+3. Ensure alternating user and Buffy messages in conversation history.
 4. Update knowledge files for significant changes or new features.
 5. Write clear, concise comments and documentation for complex logic.
 6. Remember that imports automatically remove 'src' from the path.
 When editing files, always include 'src' in the file path if it's part of the actual directory structure.